 Some POTWs choose to accept organic material, such as waste food, fats, oils, and grease, into their anaerobic digesters to increase production of methane and other biogases for energy production and to prevent such materials from being discharged into the collection system and potentially causing sanitary sewer overflows.
-The California Department of Resources Recycling and Recovery has proposed to exclude POTWs from

-Process Facility/Transfer Station permit requirements when the same activities are regulated under WDRs or NPDES permits.
+The California Department of Resources Recycling and Recovery has proposed to exclude POTWs from Process Facility/Transfer Station permit requirements when the same activities are regulated under WDRs or NPDES permits.
 The proposed exclusion is restricted to anaerobically digestible materials that have been prescreened, slurried, processed, and conveyed in a closed system for co-digestion with regular sewage sludge.
 The exclusion is based on the facility developing Standard Operating Procedures for proper handling, processing, tracking, and management.

-d.
+f.
 Average Selenium Load.
 This provision is based on Basin Plan section 7.2.4.5.
 The information will be used to confirm that selenium loads are consistent with wasteload allocations.
+The requirements regarding treatment of estimated and non-detect values are consistent with the load calculations performed for the North San Francisco Bay Selenium TMDL.